hassan-azizi/AIM/docs/_sources/MixPred.rst.txt

    q_{sat, 2, 1}=q_{sat, 2, 2}=q_{sat, 2, 3}= ... q_{sat, 2, N}

 .. note::
-   The EDSL model in **MixPred** is applicabale only when the isotherm of each individual component is described using the Langmuir isotherm model.
+   The EDSL model in **MixPred** is applicable only when the isotherm of each individual component is described using the Langmuir isotherm model.

 2. Ideal Adsorbed Solution Theory (IAST)
 ---------------------------------------------